sagemathinc/cocalc-doc/source/sagews.rst

 Concise Documentation
 -----------------------

-To see concise documentation (docstrings) for language features, attributes, append a single question mark and run the cell.
+To see concise documentation (docstrings) for language features, attributes, **append a single question mark** and run the cell.
 This information is similar to what you get with ``help()``.

 .. figure:: img/sagews/sagews-1q.png
      :width: 70%
      :align: center
+     :alt: concise documentation with single question mark

      ..

 Source Code
 -----------------------

-To see source code for language features, append two question marks and run the cell.
+To see source code for language features, **append two question marks** and run the cell.

 .. figure:: img/sagews/sagews-2q.png
      :width: 70%
      :align: center
+     :alt: source code with double question mark

      ..